dustinpfister/blog_posts/_posts/linux-cat.md

 layout: post
 categories: linux
 id: 739
-updated: 2020-11-11 17:50:15
+updated: 2020-11-11 17:51:53
-version: 1.4
+version: 1.5
 ---

-The [Linux cat](https://en.wikipedia.org/wiki/Cat_%28Unix%29) command is a way to concatanate two or more files into a single body that is then outputed to the standard output.
+The [Linux cat](https://en.wikipedia.org/wiki/Cat_%28Unix%29) command is a way to concatenate two or more files into a single body that is then spit out to the standard output.
 In the event that no files are given then the standard input is what is used in place of a file.
-The cat command is also often used as a command for just opemning up a file and displaying the content of that file in the standard outout.
-The cat command like all other Linux commands can then also be used in conjunction with a whole host of other commands via pipeing.
-A single file can also be created from a whole bunch of other files also, by making use of redirection or piping to a programe that will act as a way to save the result to a file.
+The cat command is also often used as a command for just opening up a file and displaying the content of that file in the standard output.
+The cat command like all other Linux commands can then also be used in conjunction with a whole host of other commands via piping.
+A single file can also be created from a whole bunch of other files also, by making use of redirection or piping to a program that will act as a way to save the result to a file.

-Like many otherLiunux command such as echo this is one of several basic commands that come up when it comes to getting a better understanding of how to work in a Linux amd bash enviorment.
-So it make sense to create a quick post on this command with a few examples of why it is thta this command is so usful in manly little cases.
+Like many otherLiunux command such as echo this is one of several basic commands that come up when it comes to getting a better understanding of how to work in a Linux and bash environment.
+So it make sense to create a quick post on this command with a few examples of why it is that this command is so useful in manly little cases.

 <!-- more -->